raemadeline/css-for-engineers/articles/4_flex.md

 In addition to adding the property `display: flex` to your parent element, you have to do a bit more work to get the layout of your dreams to become a reality (unless all the default values work out in your favor!).
 Additional properties are required on the parent, and often the child elements as well.

 Success in building flex layouts largely comes from practice, and seeing the code in action.
-I strongly encourage you to check out the codepen demo's for each property and to tinker around with them and see how the layout changes.
+I strongly encourage you to check out the codepen demos for each property and to tinker around with them and see how the layout changes.

 ### The Parent Element